Sámi Siida – Márkanbáiki (summer and autumn)

 free for children under age 3 in company with adults.

 Entrance tickets are bought in the handicraft shop (no entrance fee to shop and café).

-LOCATION: Marknadsvägen 2 in SE-981 91 Jukkasjärvi.
+ADDRESS: Marknadsvägen 2 in SE-981 91 Jukkasjärvi.
 Next to Jukkasjärvi church, and 900 m from Icehotel.
-17 km east of Kiruna town.
+15 km from Kiruna Airport and 20 km from central Kiruna.
 Local bus #501.